jshreynolds/localetc/README.md

 Anyways, I liked how debian was managing ngnix site configurations and decided to use something similar to manage units of configuration for my terminal.

+##USAGE

+1. Download the `install/boostrap.sh` script on your osx machine.
+2. Run it.
+This will generate an ssh key for you and prompt you to do the rest of the steps necessary to configure your machine just how _I_ like it.